-At Hurstmere, we are a telling school and members of staff are only too willing to assist students in resolving any issues they have during their school day.
-Students can speak with their classroom teachers for issues that occur during lessons.
-During the 20 minute registration at the end of the school day, boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
+At Hurstmere, we are a telling school and members of staff are only too willing to assist pupils in resolving any issues they have during their school day.
+Pupils can speak with their classroom teachers for issues that occur during lessons.
+During their 20 minute registration boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
 As teachers we can work with your son to get the best out of them, we ask that you support us in what we are trying to achieve and take an interest in what they are studying by assisting them in completing homework and resolving conflicts that may occur during the school year.

 Remember “if we don’t know about it, we can’t help you deal with it!”

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle in to the new school year, make new friends and develop their social skills.
 Most departments in the school have additional sessions that further engage pupils and developing their knowledge and understanding.
 These are a great way to learn more in a specific area and make new friends with similar interests.
 Activities take place at lunchtimes and after school, and timetables are available in every classroom.
 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel part of their school.